jatinsandilya/tez/README.md

 2. Ensure redis is running locally with `rejson` module. (https://github.com/RedisJSON/RedisJSON)
 3. `host.docker.internal` resolves to `localhost`

-Check if your running is running on docker with:
+Check if your service is running on docker with:

 `docker ps`